Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Sommerfeld Enhancement Computation

 \subsubsection{Gauge Boson-Dark Matter Vector}

-When Dark Matter particles annihilate into Standard Model ones, it becomes essential to compute the annihilation matrix, specifically examining the interaction between Gauge Bosons and the Dark Matter.
+When DM particles annihilate into SM ones, it becomes essential to compute the annihilation matrix, specifically examining the interaction between gauge bosons and the DM.
 This requires the use of the quartic terms from Lagrangian \eqref{Lag1}.
 The effective action for these quartic terms, in the non-relativistic limit, can be expressed as follows:

 In Appendix \ref{B}, the computation of these terms is detailed.
 Considering the different channels and total spin states, we obtain the following annihilation matrices: